Biodiv Sci ›› 2025, Vol. 33 ›› Issue (11): 25101. DOI: 10.17520/biods.2025101 cstr: 32101.14.biods.2025101

 Abstract:

-Aims: This study selected main dominant tree species from natural coniferous-broadleaf mixed forests in northeastern China to analyze the divergent characteristics of factors influencing spatial distribution patterns among species with different sexual systems, and to investigate the impact of reproductive cost variations on plant adaptation to environmental specificity.
+Aims: This study selected dominant tree species from natural coniferous-broadleaf mixed forests in Northeast China to analyze the differential characteristics of factors influencing spatial distribution patterns among species with different sexual systems, and to investigate the impact of reproductive cost variations on plant adaptation to environmental specificity.

 Results: The findings demonstrated that all four tree species are aggregated within a radius (r) of less than 60 m.
 The monomorphic species Tilia amurensis and Pinus koraiensis exhibited positive correlations between crowding index, tree size, and spatial aggregation.
-Furthermore, crowding positively influenced tree size.
-Howover, environmental stress had different effects on the two species: it was positively related to the size of T. amurensis but negatively related to the size and crowding of P. koraiensis.
+Furthermore, crowding index positively influenced tree size.
+Howover, environmental conditions had different effects on the two species: it was positively related to the size of T. amurensis but negatively related to the size and crowding index of P. koraiensis.
 In the heterodichogamous species J. mandshurica, the different mating types showed considerable differences.
-The only similarity was that crowding was negatively correlated with the degree of aggregation in spatial distribution.
-In the protogynous group, tree size was negatively correlated with the degree of aggregation in spatial distribution, and increased crowding had a positive effect on tree size.
-The protandrous group showed the opposite patterns in these aspects, and environmental stress also showed a significant negative correlation with tree size.
-For the dioecious species F. mandshurica, tree size and physical environment were positively correlated with the degree of aggregation in spatial distribution, whereas crowding showed a negative correlation.
-Environment and crowding negatively affected tree size, while environmental factors were positively correlated with crowding levels.
+The only similarity was that crowding index was negatively correlated with the degree of aggregation in spatial distribution.
+In the protogynous group, tree size was negatively correlated with the degree of aggregation in spatial distribution, and increased crowding index had a positive effect on tree size.
+The protandrous group showed the opposite patterns in these aspects, and environmental conditions also showed a significant negative correlation with tree size.
+For the dioecious species F. mandshurica, tree size and environmental conditions were positively correlated with the degree of aggregation in spatial distribution, whereas crowding index showed a negative correlation.
+Environmental conditions and crowding index negatively affected tree size, while environmental conditions were positively correlated with crowding index.

-Conclusion: The analysis shows that plants with different sexual systems respond differently to environment changes, population crowding, and individual plant size in terms of distribution trends.
+Conclusion: Plants with different sexual systems respond differently to environment changes, population crowding, and individual plant size in terms of distribution trends.
 In addition, plant exhibiting gender dimorphism or transitioning to gender dimorphism showed similar responses when performing the same reproductive functions, but distinct sexual specializations emerged where reproductive functions differed.
 This research further validates the sexual specialization hypothesis and its applicability across different sexual systems.
 Greater divergence in male and female functions within the same species leads to more distinct sexual specialization.

 Key words: sexual system, spatial pattern, gender differences, differential response, ecological correlations